Giovanni Aldini

 Giovanni Aldini (10 April 1762 – 17 January 1834) was an Italian physician and physicist born in Bologna.
+He is considered a pioneer in the field of electrophysiology.

+Biography

-He was a brother of the statesman Count Antonio Aldini (1756–1826).
+Giovanni Aldini was born in Bologna on 10 April 1762.
+He was a brother of the statesman Count Antonio Aldini, secretary of state for the Kingdom of Italy between 1805 and 1814.
 He graduated in physics at University of Bologna in 1782.

-He became professor of experimental physics at University of Bologna in 1798, in succession to his uncle Luigi Galvani (1737–1798).
-His scientific work was chiefly concerned with galvanism, anatomy and its medical applications, with the construction and illumination of lighthouses, and with experiments for preserving human life and material objects from destruction by fire.
+In 1798, he became professor of experimental physics at University of Bologna, in succession to his uncle Luigi Galvani (1737–1798).

+Aldini's scientific work was chiefly concerned with galvanism, anatomy and its medical applications, with the construction and illumination of lighthouses, and with experiments for preserving human life and material objects from destruction by fire.
 He wrote in French and English in addition to his native Italian, and in Latin, still used in the 18th century by the scientific community.

-In recognition of his merits, the emperor of Austria made him a knight of the Iron Crown and a councillor of state at Milan, where he died.
+Aldini was one of the earliest and most active members of the National Institute of Italy, to the foundation of which he contributed.
+In recognition of his merits, the emperor of Austria made him a Knight of the Iron Crown and a councillor of state at Milan.
+Aldini spent the last years of his life in Milan, where he died on 17 January 1834, at the age of 71.
 He bequeathed a considerable sum to found a school of natural science for artisans at Bologna.